-TDR Training exhibit at careers events at local schools, providing information, advice and guidance (IAG) on potential careers in engineering, science and business administration.
+TDR Training exhibit at careers events at local schools, providing information, advice and guidance (IAG) on potential careers in engineering, business admin apprenticeships, science and business administration.
 Owen Scott attended an event at his school (Gosforth Academy) and decided to enrol onto the Engineering Apprenticeship Access Programme.
 The (EAAP) was discussed with Owen and it appealed to him because he knew he wanted an apprenticeship when he left school but he didn’t know which discipline/route to go down.
 TDR talked to Owen about engineering and that evening he applied online.
 TDR sent out information regarding the EAAP, invited Owen in for an initial screening and interview and was successfully accepted on TDR’s Apprenticeship Candidate Register (ACR).

 Owen has positive memories of the EAAP and found that it gave him a really good insight into the different disciplines of engineering.
 Owen says “I found the course really beneficial as it made me more confident and gave loads of knowledge into what engineering really is as the school didn’t give me much information on it”.
 He said that he found the course challenging at times however, he also said it prepared him for the real world of work where those challenges might and often do occur.
 In his own words ‘The experience was really beneficial, it gave me real-life experience and prepared me for going into work, overall it’s made me more confident.”